-Lincoln Hall is an historic three-story former public high school in downtown Portland, now home to the music and theater departments at PSU.
+Lincoln Hall is an historic three-story former public high school in downtown Portland, now home to the University’s College of the Arts.
 We led a complete renovation and expansion process, transforming it into a campus landmark and a 21st century academic and performance environment.

 When Bora began the project, the building was in such bad shape it was being considered for demolition.
 Century-old building systems were failing and the building was seismically vulnerable.
 Unable to meet the demands of current music and theater pedagogies, Lincoln Hall had poor acoustic environments, limited sound isolation, small inflexible teaching spaces, and outdated performance systems.
 A limited budget seemed to constrain options.

 We comprehensively evaluated existing conditions and opportunities to reorder the space program.
 Using the logic of the original design we recaptured spaces that had been lost with time.
 Inserting contemporary building systems allowed us to convert former mechanical rooms into dramatic teaching spaces.